Elaeocarpus serratus: Description

-The taxa is a medium to large evergreen tree with a large spreading crown, reaching 15 to 60m in height.
-The flowers have pale-green petiole, 5 white to pale-olive-green calyxes, sepal 4-6mm long, 5 white corollas, petals 4-5mm long, slightly-black anther, 18-30 stamen.
+The taxa is a medium to large evergreen tree with a large spreading crown, reaching 15-60 m in height.
+The flowers have pale-green petiole, 5 white to pale-olive-green calyxes, sepal 4–6 mm long, 5 white corollas, petals 4–5 mm long, slightly-black anther, 18-30 stamen.

 The flowers expand to maximum size in late afternoon and hence are likely adapted to night pollinators, i.e. moths.
 It bears smooth ovoid green fruits the size of which are about 2.5 cm long.
 Recommended varieties are local cultivars (round and oval fruits).
 It has a brown seed inside the fruit.
 The seed has a hard outer shell.
 The seeds are slow for germination and can take up to 2 years.
 The wood is whitish yellow.

 Distribution

 The species has a disjunctive distribution, it is native to an area of southern and southwest India and Sri Lanka, and to an area from Assam, northeast India, to Bangladesh.
-Countries and regions in which it is indigenous to are: Sri Lanka; India (Tamil Nadu, Karnataka, Kerala, Assam, Arunachal Pradesh); Bangladesh, Nepal.
+Countries and regions in which it is indigenous to are: Sri Lanka, India (Tamil Nadu, Karnataka, Kerala, Assam, Arunachal Pradesh), Bangladesh, Nepal.
 It has been introduced/naturalised to Réunion and Mauritius.
 It is also widely available in the villages of West Bengal.
 It is called 'Jalpai' and people eat it raw or make chutney, Jalpai ambal, or Achar.

 The weibelii variety is native to Karnataka and Kerala in southwest India.